GenericJam/Scraper/README.md

 # Scraper

 This scrapes a list of URLs using the list supplied in /lib/scraper/fields.ex.
-It looks for elements to scrape using the list of tags which lead into to target element.
+It looks for elements to scrape using the list of tags which lead into the target element.

 ```
 <div id="super">